 - Curriculum is chosen based on a committee's decisions; professors have to teach exactly what is asked of them

 - Most for-profits get up to 90 percent of their revenue from federal student aid

 - Generally less expensive, especially if students attend a community college or an in-state, public university

-- According to ForProfitU.org, students have $12,000 less in student loan debt on average than students who attend for-profit schools
+- Students have less in student loan debt on average than students who attend for-profit schools

 - Depending on the school, tuition may vary, but overall, for-profit schools are more expensive